isomerpages/imda-tradetrust/_about/What Is TradeTrust.md

 issued this way can be trusted, interoperable, and legally effective across different systems, thereby streamlining and enhancing overall operational efficiency for businesses and governments.</p>
-<p>And offered as a<strong> digital utility </strong>(similar to digital
+<p>Offered as a<strong> digital utility </strong>(similar to digital public
-public infrastructure), is open-sourced so that all parties can freely adopt and build upon it to benefit their business ecosystem.</p>
+infrastructure), it is open-sourced so that all parties can freely adopt and build upon it to benefit their business ecosystem.</p>
 <p>In recognition of this commitment to openness and global impact, TradeTrust
 has been officially listed in the <a href="https://www.digitalpublicgoods.net/registry" rel="noopener nofollow" target="_blank">Digital Public Goods Registry</a> by the <a href="https://www.digitalpublicgoods.net/who-we-are" rel="noopener nofollow" target="_blank">Digital Public Goods Alliance</a>.</p>